 Once you have added your Big Draw event to our world map and listings, we can start sharing this across our platforms.
 All Big Draw events will be promoted online through a combination of our social media channels; Twitter, Facebook, Instagram Stories and posts.
 Make sure that you use images that are sharp and clear, as we are more likely to use these in our main posts.

 You will also have access to an auto-tweet function button for your listed event which can be shared with our combined Twitter audience (over 42k at present).
 Consider promoting your event on Facebook.
 You could opt to run an advert or get friends and followers to share your upcoming work.

 Your event will also be listed in our weekly newsletter, so make sure you add these onto the world map as soon as possible!
-As you’re able to run events until February 2022, feel free to experiment and see which platforms work best for you.
+If they're not added, we won't know about them so they won't be shared.
+As you’re able to run events until February 2023, feel free to experiment and see which platforms work best for you.
 Now and then, we will feature interviews and written features on The Big Draw Blog, as well as running Instagram and Facebook Live videos with artists showcasing their events and work.
 The Big Draw team may be in touch if they’d like to feature you, and you can get in touch with us if you have something that you think would be particularly good to feature.